Access up-to-date, version-specific documentation and code examples from Context7. Use this skill to verify library and framework details.

 67%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description is functional and covers both what the skill does and when to use it, which is good for completeness.
-However, it lacks specificity in the concrete actions it performs and could benefit from more natural trigger terms that users would actually say.
-The mention of Context7 helps distinguish it, but the overall language is somewhat generic for a documentation retrieval skill.
+The description is functional and covers both what the skill does and when to use it, earning good marks on completeness.
+However, it lacks specificity in the concrete actions it performs and could include more natural trigger terms that users would actually say.
+The mention of Context7 helps distinguish it somewhat, but the broad terms 'documentation' and 'code examples' create potential overlap with other skills.

 Suggestions